-- Mulches also help retain soil moisture and maintain even soil temperatures.
+- Mulches also help retain soil moisture and maintain even soil temperatures for weigela.
 For shrubs, an organic mulch of aged bark or shredded leaves lends a natural look to the bed and will improve the soil as it breaks down in time.
 Always keep mulches off a plant’s stems to prevent possible rot.

 - After new growth appears, a light fertilizer may be applied.
 Keep granular fertilizers away from the plant crown and foliage to avoid burn injury.
 Use low rates of a slow release fertilizer, as higher rates may encourage root rots.